wqnmlgbwqnmlgb/FSE-2011-SCORE/build-vm/README.md

 #### Contents:

-1. **Vagrantfile** - That will load the Ubuntu 14.04 Desktop VM on VirtualBox.
+1. **Vagrantfile** - This will load the Ubuntu 14.04 Desktop VM on VirtualBox.
 2. **script.sh**  - The script that will install all the requirements for the tool to run.

 #### Requirements: